next-harm-reduction/encrypted-post/README.md

 ### Building the encrypt tool

 7. Run `npm install` if you haven't done so to load the node/webpack modules.
 8. We'll assume you generated/copied the public key to the root of the project to a file `rsa_2048_pub.pem`.
 This is `PUBLIC_KEY_FILE` in the config.
 We now have three variables to input to our build command.
-Run the following command all on line line:
+Run the following command all on one line:
 ```
 SPREADSHEET_ID=<YOUR SPREADSHEET_ID> SUBMIT_URL=<YOUR SUBMIT_URL> PUBLIC_KEY_FILE=<RELATIVE PATH TO PUBLIC_KEY> ./node_modules/.bin/webpack
 ```